-Taken together, these findings have led the Perdue researchers to conclude that “[m]any assumptions about US [CB] facilities such as the lack of space, positive dog-human interactions, opportunities to exercise, and inadequate health care are not supported by empirical evidence and direct observations” (Barnard et al, 2021:2).
-Going further, they argue that the “...presumptions that all US CB kennels operate similarly and offer singularly low care and welfare standards, and that the conditions resemble those found in Europe and elsewhere” are unsupported by the evidence (Barnard et al., 2021:3).
+Taken together, these findings have led the Perdue researchers to conclude that “[m]any assumptions about US [CB] facilities such as the lack of space, positive dog-human interactions, opportunities to exercise, and inadequate health care are not supported by empirical evidence and direct observations”.
+Going further, they also rejected “presumptions that all US CB kennels operate similarly and offer singularly low care and welfare standards, and that the conditions resemble those found in Europe and elsewhere” (Barnard et al. 2021:2,3).
 Nevertheless, their results need to be treated with caution for two reasons.
-Primarily, not all of the findings of the stranger approach studies were as positive as those reported above, with Stella et al (2019) finding that over 50% of the dogs that they sampled (283 adult dogs from 17 establishments), exhibited fearful responses and that, as the experiment went on, those who initially exhibited non-fearful/affiliative responses started to exhibit fearful ones.
+Primarily, not all of the findings of the stranger approach studies were as positive as those reported above, with Stella et al (2019) finding that over half of the dogs that they sampled exhibited fearful responses and that, as the experiment went on, those who initially exhibited non-fearful/affiliative responses started to exhibit fearful ones.
 However, without doubt the biggest issue with the Perdue research concerns the establishments that they sampled, which were all legal and registered with the United States Department of Agriculture (USDA), and which, as the authors acknowledge in the above quotation, are likely significantly better than those found in CBEs in ‘Europe and elsewhere’ (as well as within non-licenced/registered establishments within the US).
 Thus, Hurt (2016) observed how the CBEs within her sample all provided some form of tooth and ear care for their dogs, including adding a disinfectant and antiseptic, chlorhexidine, to their water, performing visual assessments, cleaning ears every two months, as well as consulting a veterinarian if they had concerns.
-Similarly, Barnard et al (2023) described how the breeders that they sampled regularly provided exercise and enrichment opportunities for their dogs, including chews (100% of those sampled), different types of dog toys (86.2%), as well as daily and/or weekly access to an outdoor exercise yard (55.2% and 20.7% respectively).
+Similarly, Barnard et al (2023) described how the breeders that they sampled regularly provided exercise and enrichment opportunities for their dogs, including chews, different types of dog toys, as well as daily and/or weekly access to an outdoor exercise yard.
 While such a level of care for breeding dogs is to be welcomed, it is nevertheless debatable to what extent such breeders represent the norm within the United States or elsewhere (see Jones, 2010 for a discussion).
-Indeed, the researchers concede that the manner in which establishments were sampled, specifically “through referrals from other participating breeders or through contacts within their communities, breeder education meetings and organisations, and other outreach activities” likely excluded “...unlicensed breeders and those operating without any discernible regulatory oversight” (Barnard et al, 2021:4, 2).
+Indeed, the researchers concede that the manner in which establishments were sampled, specifically “through referrals from other participating breeders or through contacts within their communities, breeder education meetings and organisations, and other outreach activities” likely excluded “...unlicensed breeders and those operating without any discernible regulatory oversight” (Barnard et al 2021:4, 2).
 The latter, of course, would have been highly unwilling to allow researchers access to their facilities to report on the condition of the animals housed there.
 Nevertheless, the researchers argue that the former rather than the latter are more representative of United States breeders.

 Methods